ozontech/kelp/README.md

   val accent: Color,
 ) {
   /**
-   * This class must have MUST structure and name.
+   * This class MUST have this structure and name.
    * It MUST be placed here.
    * You can create it manually or autogenerate it using code generators.
    */